-6 MIDI foot pedal, expression pedal, or contact microphone inputs for your music software with a simple USB connectionDesigned by Knick Knack Sound, Ships from United States of America
+6 MIDI foot pedal, expression pedal, or contact microphone inputs for your music software with a simple USB connectionDesigned by Knick Knack Sound in United States of America

 What is it?
 Have you ever needed multiple MIDI foot pedals or expression pedals to control Logic, Ableton, PD, Max/MSP, or basically anything that that talks MIDI?
 If so, the PhIn6 might be for you...Read More…